datasharingframework/dsf-linter/DOCUMENTATION.md

     - Validation is skipped if the input parameter is not present (no lint items generated)
     - Validation only applies to API v2 task listeners

+- **Task Listener TaskOutput Field Injections Validation (V2 API only)**:
+  - Validates the taskOutput field injections (`taskOutputSystem`, `taskOutputCode`, `taskOutputVersion`) used to configure output parameters for UserTask listeners
+  - Applies to all task listeners in API v2

+  - **Completeness Check**:
+    - If any of the three fields (`taskOutputSystem`, `taskOutputCode`, `taskOutputVersion`) is set, all three must be set
+    - Error: `BpmnUserTaskListenerIncompleteTaskOutputFieldsLintItem`
+    - Message: "If taskOutputSystem, taskOutputCode, or taskOutputVersion is set, all three must be set"
+    - Validation is skipped if none of the fields are set

+  - **FHIR Resource Validation**:
+    - **`taskOutputSystem`**: Should reference a valid CodeSystem URL
+      - Uses `FhirAuthorizationCache.containsSystem()` to check if the CodeSystem exists
+      - Error: `BpmnUserTaskListenerTaskOutputSystemInvalidFhirResourceLintItem` if CodeSystem is unknown
+      - Success: `BpmnElementLintItemSuccess` when CodeSystem is valid

+    - **`taskOutputCode`**: Should be a valid code in the referenced CodeSystem
+      - Uses `FhirAuthorizationCache.isUnknown()` to check if the code exists in the CodeSystem
+      - Error: `BpmnUserTaskListenerTaskOutputCodeInvalidFhirResourceLintItem` if code is unknown
+      - Success: `BpmnElementLintItemSuccess` when code is valid

+    - **`taskOutputVersion`**: Must contain a placeholder (e.g., `#{version}`)
+      - Uses `LintingUtils.containsPlaceholder()` to check for placeholders
+      - Warning: `BpmnUserTaskListenerTaskOutputVersionNoPlaceholderLintItem` if no placeholder found
+      - Success: `BpmnElementLintItemSuccess` when placeholder is present

+  - **Validation Behavior**:
+    - Only validates field injections if they are explicitly defined in the task listener's `extensionElements`
+    - Field values are read from `camunda:field` elements with `camunda:stringValue` or nested `<camunda:string>` elements
+    - Validation is skipped if none of the fields are set (no lint items generated)
+    - Validation only applies to API v2 task listeners
+    - FHIR resource validation is only performed if all three fields are set (completeness check passes)

 ##### Send Tasks

 - **Name Validation**: